Meet the ETPD Community Policing Team

 - Identity Theft

-The Junior Police Academy will cover a multitude of topics including, History of Law Enforcement, Social Media, Gangs, Motor Vehicle Law, DWI Enforcement, Teens and Drug Use, Crime Scene and Evidentiary Processing, Active Shooter Scenarios, and a K-9 demonstration.
+The Junior Police Academy will cover a multitude of topics including, Social Media, Bullying, Motor Vehicle Law, DWI Enforcement, Teens and Drug Use, Crime Scene and Evidentiary Processing, Active Shooter Scenarios, and a K-9 demonstration.
 We will begin each day with an hour of light physical training and military drill.

 We will have two separate academy weeks.
-The first week will be held July 13th to July 17th and the second week will be held July 27th to July 31st.
-Academy will be held from 8:00 AM to 3:00 PM.
-Recruits are only permitted to attend one week of the academy.
+The first week will be held July 24-28 and the second week will be held August 14-18.
+The academy will be held from 8:00am to 3:30pm.
+Recruits are only permitted to attend one week of academy.
 Spots are limited to 20 per class and will be filled as the applications are submitted and approved by our staff.
-There is no cost for the program, but all recruits must be accepted through the application process.
+There is no cost for the program but all recruits must be accepted through the application process.

 Qualifications / Requirements: